Compiled Master Game Guide

 Molten Lava

-When it comes to height and basic movement, treat molten lava spaces like water spaces except for the following:
+When it comes to height and normal movement, treat molten lava spaces like water spaces except for the following:

 Glyphs: You cannot place Glyphs or Treasure Glyphs on molten lava spaces.